Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Sources: Bangkok Post, Bangkok Post, Bangkok Post

-7) Oversupply will cause rental yields for luxury properties in Bangkok to drop
+7) Rental yields for luxury properties will decline due to oversupply

 The luxury property market in Bangkok is currently facing some significant challenges.